Dictionary of Revolutionary Marxism

 SOCIAL DEMOCRATIC PARTY OF GERMANY — Dresden Congress (1903)

 The Dresden Congress of the German Social-Democratic Party was held between September 13 and September 20, 1903.
 The main question discussed at the Congress was the tactics of the Party and the struggle against revisionism.
 The revisionist views of E. Bernstein, P. Göhre, E. David, Wolfgang Heine and a few other German Social-Democrats were criticized by the Congress.
 A resolution adopted by an overwhelming majority (288 against 11) said that the Party Congress most decisively condemned the revisionist efforts to alter the former tried and tested tactics of the Party, based on the class struggle, tactics that required the winning of political power by the overthrow of the ruling classes and not by adaptation to the existing system.
 The adoption of this resolution had a certain significance in the positive sense.
-The Congress, however, was not consistent in the struggle against revisionism; the revisionists among the German Social-Democrats were not expelled from the Party and after the Congress continued to spread their opportunist views.” —Footnote 199, Lenin: SW I (1967).
+The Congress, however, was not consistent in the struggle against revisionism; the revisionists among the German Social-Democrats were not expelled from the Party and after the Congress continued to spread their opportunist views.” —Note 199, Lenin: SW I (1967).

 SOCIAL DEMOCRATIC PARTY OF GERMANY — Chemnitz Congress (1912)

-The Chemnitz Congress of the German Social-Democratic Party, September 15-21, 1912; the Congress adopted a resolution on imperialism that described the policy of the imperialist states as ‘a shameless policy of plunder and annexation’ and called upon the Party to ‘struggle against imperialism with redoubled energy’.” —Footnote 321, Lenin: SW I (1967).
+The Chemnitz Congress of the German Social-Democratic Party, September 15-21, 1912; the Congress adopted a resolution on imperialism that described the policy of the imperialist states as ‘a shameless policy of plunder and annexation’ and called upon the Party to ‘struggle against imperialism with redoubled energy’.” —Note 321, Lenin: SW I (1967).

 SOCIAL FASCIST